For more information regarding the Centers for Medicare & Medicaid Services (CMS) coverage of Alzheimer's drugs for Medicare patients, click here.

 Symptomatic ARIA occurred in 3% and serious ARIA symptoms in 0.7% with LEQEMBI.
 Clinical ARIA symptoms resolved in 79% of patients during the period of observation.
 ARIA, including asymptomatic radiographic events, was observed: LEQEMBI, 21%; placebo, 9%.
 ARIA-E was observed: LEQEMBI, 13%; placebo, 2%.
 ARIA-H was observed: LEQEMBI, 17%; placebo, 9%.
 No increase in isolated ARIA-H was observed for LEQEMBI vs placebo.

-ApoE ε4 Carrier Status and Risk of ARIA
+ApoE ε4 Carrier Status

 Of the patients taking LEQEMBI, 16% were ApoE ε4 homozygotes, 53% were heterozygotes, and 31% were noncarriers.
 With LEQEMBI, ARIA was higher in ApoE ε4 homozygotes (LEQEMBI: 45%; placebo: 22%) than in heterozygotes (LEQEMBI: 19%; placebo: 9%) and noncarriers (LEQEMBI: 13%; placebo: 4%).
 Symptomatic ARIA-E occurred in 9% of ApoE ε4 homozygotes vs 2% of heterozygotes and 1% of noncarriers.
 Serious ARIA events occurred in 3% of ApoE ε4 homozygotes and in ~1% of heterozygotes and noncarriers.
 The recommendations on management of ARIA do not differ between ApoE ε4 carriers and noncarriers.

-Radiographic Findings
+Radiographic Findings of CAA

 Most ARIA-E radiographic events occurred within the first 7 doses, although ARIA can occur at any time, and patients can have >1 episode.
 Maximum radiographic severity of ARIA-E with LEQEMBI was mild in 4%, moderate in 7%, and severe in 1% of patients.
-Resolution of ARIA-E on MRI occurred in 52% of patients by 12 weeks, 81% by 17 weeks, and 100% overall after detection.
+Resolution on MRI occurred in 52% of ARIA-E patients by 12 weeks, 81% by 17 weeks, and 100% overall after detection.
 Maximum radiographic severity of ARIA-H microhemorrhage with LEQEMBI was mild in 9%, moderate in 2%, and severe in 3% of patients; superficial siderosis was mild in 4%, moderate in 1%, and severe in 0.4% of patients.
 With LEQEMBI, the rate of severe radiographic ARIA-E was highest in ApoE ε4 homozygotes (5%) vs heterozygotes (0.4%) or noncarriers (0%).
 With LEQEMBI, the rate of severe radiographic ARIA-H was highest in ApoE ε4 homozygotes (13.5%) vs heterozygotes (2.1%) or noncarriers (1.1%).

-ARIA Monitoring and Dose Management Guidelines
+Monitoring and Dose Management Guidelines

-Obtain a recent baseline brain MRI prior to initiating treatment with LEQEMBI and prior to the 5th, 7th, and 14th infusions.
+Baseline brain MRI and periodic monitoring with MRI are recommended.
 Enhanced clinical vigilance for ARIA is recommended during the first 14 weeks of treatment.
 Depending on ARIA-E and ARIA-H clinical symptoms and radiographic severity, use clinical judgment when considering whether to continue dosing or to temporarily or permanently discontinue LEQEMBI.
 If a patient experiences ARIA symptoms, clinical evaluation should be performed, including MRI if indicated.
 If ARIA is observed on MRI, careful clinical evaluation should be performed prior to continuing treatment.

 HYPERSENSITIVITY REACTIONS